Best index funds in January 2022

 Why are index funds so popular?

-The S&P 500 index fund continues to be among the most popular index funds.
-S&P 500 funds offer a good return over time, they’re diversified and a relatively low-risk way to invest in stocks.
+Index funds based on major indexes are popular for many reasons.
+These funds offer a good return over time, they’re diversified and a relatively low-risk way to invest in stocks.

-- Attractive returns – Like all stocks, the S&P 500 will fluctuate.
+- Attractive returns – Like all stocks, major indexes will fluctuate.
 But over time indexes have made solid returns, such as the S&P 500’s long-term record of about 10 percent annually.
 That doesn’t mean index funds make money every year, but over long periods of time that’s been the average return.

 - Diversification – Investors like index funds because they offer immediate diversification.
 With one purchase, investors can own a wide swath of companies.
 One share of an index fund based on the S&P 500 provides ownership in hundreds of companies, while a share of Nasdaq-100 fund offers exposure to about 100 companies.

 - Lower risk – Because they’re diversified, investing in an index fund is lower risk than owning a few individual stocks.
 That doesn’t mean you can’t lose money or that they’re as safe as a CD, for example, but the index will usually fluctuate a lot less than an individual stock.

 - Low cost – Index funds can charge very little for these benefits, with a low expense ratio.
 For larger funds you may pay $3 to $10 per year for every $10,000 you have invested.
 In fact, one fund (listed above) charges you no expense ratio at all.
 When it comes to index funds, cost is one of the most important factors in your total return.

-While some funds such as S&P 500 index funds allow you to own companies across industries, others own only a specific industry, country or even investing style (say, dividend stocks).
+While some funds such as S&P 500 or Nasdaq-100 index funds allow you to own companies across industries, other funds own only a specific industry, country or even investing style (say, dividend stocks).

 How to invest in an index fund in 3 easy steps